KDE/digikam-doc/showfoto_editor/showfoto_setup.rst

         The Showfoto Stand-Alone Editor Setup Misc Behaviour Page

     - **Appearance** tab is a reduced version than digiKam.
 Less options are presented here, but fundamentally, it's the same.
-See :ref:`this section <appearance_settings>` from details.
+See :ref:`this section <appearance_settings>` for details.

     .. figure:: images/showfoto_setup_misc_appearance.webp
         :alt: